Kernix13/javascript-cheat-sheet/README.md

 - `Math.random()`: returns a floating-point, pseudo-random number in the range 0 to less than 1 (inclusive of 0, but not 1) with approximately uniform distribution over that range — which you can then scale to your desired range
 - `Math.sign()`: returns either a positive or negative +/- 1, indicating the sign of a number passed into the argument
 - `Number.parseFloat()`: parses an argument and returns a floating point number.
 If a number cannot be parsed from the argument, it returns NaN: `Number.parseFloat(string)` where `string` is value to parse
-- `Math.floor(Math.random())`:
+- `Math.floor(Math.random())`: "Trick" to get a random number within a certain interger range, e.g. `* 100` returns whole numbers between 0 and 99.

 ## Date Notes

 Pulling Date and Time Values:
-- `getUTCDate()` — The day (date) of the month in the specified date according to universal time (also available for day, month, full year, hours, minutes etc.)
-- `parse` — Parses a string representation of a date and returns the number of milliseconds since January 1, 1970

-Pulling Date and Time Values:

-- `getDate()`: returns the day of the month for the specified date according to local time as a number (1-31)
+- `getDate()`: Returns the day of the month for the specified date according to local time as a number (1-31)
-- `getDay()`: returns the day of the week as a number (0-6) for the specified date according to local time, where 0 represents Sunday
+- `getDay()`: Returns the day of the week as a number (0-6) for the specified date according to local time, where 0 represents Sunday
-- `getFullYear()`: returns the year as a four-digit number (yyyy) of the specified date according to local time
+- `getFullYear()`: Returns the year as a four-digit number (yyyy) of the specified date according to local time
 - `getHours()`: Get the hour (0-23), returns the hour for the specified date, according to local time
 - `getMilliseconds()`: The millisecond (0-999), returns the milliseconds in the specified date according to local time
 - `getMinutes()`: Get the minute (0-59), returns the minutes in the specified date according to local time
 - `getMonth()`: Month as a number (0-11)m returns the month in the specified date according to local time, as a zero-based value (where zero indicates the first month of the year)
 - `getSeconds()`: Get the second (0-59), returns the seconds in the specified date according to local time
 - `getTime()`: Get the milliseconds since January 1, 1970, returns the number of milliseconds since the ECMAScript epoch
+- `getUTCDate()`: The day (date) of the month in the specified date according to universal time (also available for day, month, full year, hours, minutes etc.)
+- `parse`: Parses a string representation of a date and returns the number of milliseconds since January 1, 1970

 Set Date Methods:
 - `setDate(dayValue)`: Set the day as a number (1-31), changes the day of the month of a given Date instance, based on local time